Definition: Defining the Meaning of Food Allergy

 Food Allergy Awareness

 Teal is the official color of the awareness ribbon worn for Food Allergy Awareness Week.
 In 2010, 37 U.S. states recognized Food Allergy Awareness Week, an initiative FAAN began in 1998, with official proclamations.
-This year's food allergy awareness week falls on May 10-16, 2015.
 In Canada May is Food Allergy Awareness Month.

 Quick Facts: Food Allergy Symptoms &

 Symptoms of food allergy include:

 - Tightening of the throat and trouble breathing

 - Vomiting, diarrhea, or abdominal cramps and pain

 - About 50% of children with allergies to milk, egg, soy, peanuts, tree nuts and wheat will outgrow their allergy by the age of 6.

 - In Central Europe, celery allergy is more common.
 In Japan, allergy to buckwheat flour, used for soba noodles, is more common.

 - This potentially deadly disease affects 1 in every 13 children (under 18 years of age) in the U.S. That's roughly two in every classroom.